 Conclusion on risk class I according to MDR

-After all the rumors and discussions, the question remains: “Are there still standalone software medical devices in risk class I?”
+After all the rumors and discussions, the question remained: “Are there still standalone software medical devices in risk class I?”

-Although the situation remains vague after a lot of research and numerous discussions in our environment, some insights can be gained:
+Although the situation is still not fully clarified after extensive research and numerous discussions within our circle, some insights can be gained: